The phenomenal story of how Christo wrapped the Arc de Triomphe in 270,000 square feet of fabric

 And in order to ensure the final installation aligned with the artists’ vision, the fabric could only be secured to the structure in specific ways, where the red ropes crisscross the building.
 “Christo said for it to look natural, you can only anchor the fabric where you have red rope crossing, so it looks like a cushion,” Burghartz says “If you anchor the fabric somewhere else, it would not look natural, you would have the wind dragging, and suddenly you would see that there’s an attachment.”

-Yavacheff says the viewer experience was always Christo’s priority.
-“He wouldn’t be up on the cherry picker,” Yavacheff says.
+Yavachev says the viewer experience was always Christo’s priority.
+“He wouldn’t be up on the cherry picker,” Yavachev says.
 “He’d say nobody’s going to see it from the cherry picker.
 You have to see it like they’ll see it from the ground.”

-That’s why it was important that Yavacheff and his team took care of another challenge for the project: closing the massive street that rings the Arc de Triomphe.
+That’s why it was important that Yavachev and his team took care of another challenge for the project: closing the massive street that rings the Arc de Triomphe.
 After many months of wrangling with officials, they managed to get permission to close the roundabout to car traffic for the three weekends the Arc will be wrapped, ensuring pedestrians will be able to visit the site and see it from up close and far away.
 The $16.5 million installation was funded through sales of Christo’s work, and has no admission fee to visit from the exterior, but access inside the Arc, and to its roof terrace, require paid reservations.

-Yavacheff says the four years leading up to the project’s opening this weekend have been full of complications and challenges, but that the team of consultants and creative people involved have made it come to life as close as possible to Christo’s original vision way back in 1961.
+Yavachev says the four years leading up to the project’s opening this weekend have been full of complications and challenges, but that the team of consultants and creative people involved have made it come to life as close as possible to Christo’s original vision way back in 1961.

 “For me the most difficult thing about this project is that Christo’s not here.
 We definitely miss his energy, his enthusiasm, his criticism, everything,” he says.
 “The most missed is how excited he would be.
 Because he would get excited like a child, especially at this stage when it’s just coming together.”